a view of the cathedral in Tepic, Nayarit

 A lot of the popular things to do in Tepic are in, or near, the historic center so it makes sense to stay there and use public transportation to get around.
 However, if you are driving – unless your hotel has parking – staying outside the congested city center is best since the streets Downtown Tepic are narrow, crowded and parking can be difficult to find.

-For a typical Mexico hacienda style hotel, Hotel los Girasoles, where I stayed, is located just a couple of blocks from the main plaza.
+For a typical Mexico hacienda-style hotel, Hotel los Girasoles, where I stayed, is located just a couple of blocks from the main plaza.
 It was simple but very clean.
-City Express, is a well known hotel chain in Mexico, now owned by Marriott, is generally reliable in Mexico.
+City Express, a well known hotel chain in Mexico, now owned by Marriott, is generally reliable in Mexico.
 The Tepic location is near the main highway and has free parking.
-Alternatively, Fiesta Inn, another popular Mexican chain hotel, also has a location not too far from downtown.
+Alternatively, Fiesta Inn, another popular Mexican chain hotel, has a location not too far from downtown.

 Is Tepic Safe?

 I traveled to Tepic solo and I felt as safe as, or safer than, I do in my home city of Atlanta.
-In fact, I’ve never felt unsafe anywhere in Mexico.
-Of course, Tepic is a big city so you should take the same precautions you take when you travel anywhere.
+In fact, even though people question safety in Mexico all the time, I’ve never felt unsafe.
+Tepic is a big city so you should take the same precautions you take when you travel anywhere.
 Use common sense and don’t flash money, jewelry or phones.

-Pay attention and be situationally aware at all times.
-Don’t accept drinks from people you don’t know and don’t invite trouble by drinking too much or using illegal drugs.
-You can find more suggestions about staying safe in my Travel Safety Tips article.
+Definitely, pay attention and be situationally aware at all times.
+Don’t accept drinks from people you don’t know and don’t invite trouble by drinking too much or using drugs.
+You can find more suggestions about general safety when traveling in my Travel Safety Tips article.

 More Tepic Tips

-Money – Mexico’s currency is pesos.
-You might be accustomed to using dollars in touristy places but that won’t work in Tepic.
-Also, since it’s a less touristy city, there just aren’t that many places to exchange money so make sure to have pesos, including bills, small bills and coins on hand before you arrive.
+Money – You might be accustomed to using U.S. dollars in touristy places in Mexico but that won’t work in Tepic.
+It’s best to use pesos since it’s a less touristy city, there just aren’t as many convenient places to exchange money.
+Make sure to have pesos, including bills, small bills and coins on hand before you arrive.

 Final Thoughts on Things to do in Tepic